 That is where meaningful relationships start.

-Think about it, when women in the ministry group actually see one another and begin to understand one another in new ways this is when bonds can form.
+Think about it: when women in the ministry group actually see one another and begin to understand one another in new ways, bonds can form.

 These sorts of bonds are virtually impossible to cultivate when you have activities with 200 women in a large, sterile room.
 Sure, you can interact with one another on some level, but you will miss out on the depth of relationship and connection that transpires in a small group activity.